Bruxism Therapy for Dallas, TX

 Why Do I Grind My Teeth?

 Teeth grinding, also known as bruxism, is a condition that almost 1 in 3 people experience in the U.S. Often, it is done unconsciously, and most people do it in their sleep.
-Over time, this can severely wear down your teeth, leading them to crack, break, and even fall out.
+Over time, this can severely wear down your teeth, causing them to crack, break, and even fall out.
 Bruxism can be very hard to treat on your own because the causes can be mental as well as physical.
 Some common ones are:

-- Stress, anxiety, or anger
+- Chronic stress, anxiety, or anger

 - Abnormal alignment of the jaw